tkubica12/kubernetes-demo/docs/stateless.md

 If you run on cluster with no RBAC (currently AKS) use this:
 ```
-helm install --name ingress stable/nginx-ingress -f nginx-ingress-values.yaml
+helm install --name ingress stable/nginx-ingress
 ```

-If you run on cluster with no RBAC (our mixed ACS cluster example) use this:
+If you run on cluster with RBAC (our mixed ACS cluster example) use this:
 ```
-helm install --name ingress stable/nginx-ingress -f nginx-ingress-values-rbac.yaml
+helm install --name ingress stable/nginx-ingress --set rbac.create
 ```

 ### Prepare certificate and store it as Kubernetes secret